ntop/ntopng/doc/README.geolocation.md

 ## Using geolocation on Raspberry Pi OS (Raspbian)

-Since the `geoipupdate` package is not availebl on Raspberry Pi, the MaxMind database should be downloaded and installed manually on this platform.
+Since the `geoipupdate` package is not available on Raspberry Pi, the MaxMind database should be downloaded and installed manually on this platform.
 Please check the next section for further instructions.

 ## Using geolocation when `ntopng-data` is not available